kragen/derctuo/virtual-machine-setup.md

 virtualization and paravirtualization systems have similar capabilities.
 The simplest solution is just to use QEMU running under a popular system with good support; Ubuntu 20.04 is supported until 2025, for example.
-Then the "hypervisor" system can remain relatively untouched by whatever development activities I'm doing, while the guests can evolve at will.
+Then the “hypervisor” system can remain relatively untouched by whatever development activities I’m doing, while the guests can evolve at will.

 It would also be nice to be able to use a sandbox with some chance of containing potential attacks.

-Also, there are some experiments I've been wanting to try for a while [involving incremental snapshots of virtual machines](migrating-app-snapshots.md), and this might be a nice stepping stone.
+Also, there are some experiments I’ve been wanting to try for a while [involving incremental snapshots of virtual machines](migrating-app-snapshots.md), and this might be a nice stepping stone.